 Want a sneak peek of what’s included?
 Let’s take a look.

-What’s included in this pack?
+What’s included in this pack of printables?

-The collection of printables focuses on number bonds for numbers up to 10.
+All activities focus on number bonds for numbers up to 10.

 There are a variety of different types of activity in the pack and there are lots of different themes to keep number bonds practice as fun as possible.